ppy/osu-wiki/wiki/Tournaments/4DPT/2024/en.md

 1. If any player does not show up within 15 minutes of the scheduled start time, the match would be deemed as a forfeit for the player that did not show up.
 2. A replay may be initiated if a player faces disturbances within the first 30 seconds of the map.
-   - For example, malfunctioning peripherals, disconnects and network outages.
+   - Valid reasons include malfunctioning peripherals, disconnects, network outages, etc.
    - This is only applicable once.
 Lag is not a valid reason.
 3. If any player is caught intentionally stalling a match, displaying poor sportsmanship behaviour, or causing intentional drama during the tournament, the individual will be dealt with accordingly by the hosts.

-### Match Procedures
+### Match procedures

 1. Players are required to join the lobby prior to the start of the match.
 2. Prior to the start of the match, both players will use the `!roll` command to determine the banning and picking order.
    - The winner of the `!roll` gets to decide who gets the first pick and second ban or vice versa.
 3. There will be no warmups allowed.
-4. Players will be given **120 seconds** for every action (picking & banning).
+4. Players will be given **120 seconds** for every action (picking and banning).
 Failure to do so will lead to a random map to be picked by the referee in charge of the match.
 5. Each player is entitled to 1 optional timeout in a match.
 The duration of this timeout is 120 seconds and it will start after the action timer has run out.
 6. On the Mods HardRock, DoubleTime, the use of Hidden will be allowed as it has no score multipliers.
 7. Players are not allowed to pick or ban the same mode twice in a row.
 8. Each player may ban up to two beatmaps from the mappool following a modified "comeback mechanic" system that is adapted from the [osu!catch World Cup 2019](/wiki/Tournaments/CWC/2019).
 The system works as follows:
    - At the start of the match, each player has to ban **one beatmap** from the mappool.
-   - After a player reaches 3 points (in the Semi Finals, Finals, and Grand Finals), the opposing player is then given a chance to **ban another beatmap** from the mappool that has neither been picked nor banned up until that point as a comeback mechanic.
+   - After a player reaches 3 points (in the Semifinals, Finals, and Grand Finals), the opposing player is then given a chance to **ban another beatmap** from the mappool that has neither been picked nor banned up until that point as a comeback mechanic.
    - A player is not allowed to ban 2 maps from the same mod pool.
    - No banned beatmaps are allowed to be picked by any player during the remainder of the match.
    - This rule does not apply in the Qualifiers.
 9. In the event of a tiebreaker, **the tiebreaker beatmap will be played using Hidden or NoMod depending on the player's choice**.

-### Scheduling Rules
+### Scheduling rules

 1. The hosts will pre-determine a scheduled time for the matches, which will all take place on a Friday or a weekend day unless a special request is placed in advance for a match to be played mid-week.
 2. In the event that a player is unable to make it for your scheduled time, said player is advised to contact their opponent and apply for a reschedule at the `#reschedule` channel in the tournament's Discord server.
 Screenshot is required for valid reschedule proof.